-Bedded pack systems have a number of advantages for producers considering updating their facilities, including a smaller initial investment when compared to a new freestall or tiestall barn (Barberg et al., 2007a; Janni et al., 2007; Black et al., 2013), although the cost year-over-year for bedding is substantial (Shane et al., 2010).
-Bedded packs are designed for cow comfort (Barberg et al., 2007b; Bewley et al., 2012), and prevalence of lameness, foot, and leg injuries in these systems has been found to be less than tiestall and freestall barns (Barberg et al., 2007b; Lobeck et al., 2011; Burgstaller et al., 2016).
+BP systems have a number of advantages for producers considering updating their facilities, including a smaller initial investment when compared to a new FS or TS barn (Barberg et al., 2007a; Janni et al., 2007; Black et al., 2013), although the cost year-over-year for bedding is substantial (Shane et al., 2010).
+Bedded packs are designed for cow comfort (Barberg et al., 2007b; Bewley et al., 2012), and prevalence of lameness, foot, and leg injuries in these systems has been found to be less than TS and FS barns (Barberg et al., 2007b; Lobeck et al., 2011; Burgstaller et al., 2016).
 Lastly, manure management and environmental stewardship is a top concern for both dairy producers and the general public (Holly et al., 2018).
-Anecdotally, the five BP producers enrolled in the study were pleased with their systems of manure management, viewing their used bedding material and manure as a valuable soil amendment and an integral part of their nutrient management plan.
+Anecdotally, the BP producers enrolled in the study were pleased with their systems of manure management, viewing their used bedding material and manure as a valuable soil amendment and an integral part of their nutrient management plan.
 Bedded pack systems decrease the amount of liquid manure waste when compared to conventional barns, and the used bedding with manure is more easily composted before use as a soil amendment.
-As composted bedded pack material is drier before it is spread on fields, it poses less of a risk for run-off into waterways, increases soil infiltration of nutrients, and creates flexibility around timing of manure application to fields (Rushmann).
-With no obvious disadvantages for udder health or hygiene when properly managed on farms with excellent milking hygiene practices already in place, bedded packs may be an especially good housing option for small, pasture-based farms in the Northeastern US.
+As aged pack material is drier before it is spread on fields, it poses less of a risk for run-off into waterways, increases soil infiltration of nutrients, and creates flexibility around timing of manure application to fields (Rushmann).
+Bedded packs may be a good housing option for small, pasture-based farms in the Northeastern U.S. when properly managed on farms with excellent milking hygiene practices already in place.
+However, more research is needed to confirm that udder health, milk quality, udder hygiene and milk production compares favorably to more traditional housing systems.

 Conclusion

-Bedded pack systems did not differ significantly in their milk quality, udder health, udder hygiene measures, or milk production, as compared to the more commonly used indoor housing systems (freestall or tiestall) for organic cows in Vermont.
-Bedded packs can therefore be considered as a viable option for pasture-based herds looking for a loose-housing system.
+For five of the six studied udder health and production metrics, and both udder hygiene measures, numerically BP either performed slightly better or were equivalent in comparison to the most commonly-used facility types for organic dairy cows in Vermont.
+However, the relatively large standard errors for most of these estimates make it difficult to rule out biologically important effects of facility type for these outcomes.
+This is likely a result of the small group size for each facility type.
+Bedded packs may therefore be a viable option for pasture-based herds looking for a loose-housing system, but future studies enrolling larger number of farms using each type of housing are needed to more definitively explore these relationships.
 Findings from the secondary analysis of results found evidence of the well-supported tenets that better cow hygiene is associated with better milk quality, and farms with deeper bedding had more favorable udder hygiene metrics.
 Additionally, farms using deeper bedding had better milk quality outcomes, which may likely be mediated through improved hygiene resulting in better udder health outcomes.

 Acknowledgements